requirejs/requirejs/docs/optimization.md

 ## <a name="onejs">Optimizing one JavaScript file</a>

-Use the above example setup, if you just wanted to optimize app.js, you could use this command, from inside the **appdirectory/scripts** directory:
+Use the above example setup, if you just wanted to optimize main.js, you could use this command, from inside the **appdirectory/scripts** directory:

-    ../../requirejs/build/build.sh name=app out=app-built.js baseUrl=.
+    ../../requirejs/build/build.sh name=main out=main-built.js baseUrl=.

-This will create a file called **appdirectory/scripts/app-built.js** that will include the contents of app.js, one.js, two.js and three.js.
+This will create a file called **appdirectory/scripts/main-built.js** that will include the contents of main.js, one.js, two.js and three.js.

 Normally you should **not** save optimized files with your pristine project source.
 Normally you would save them to a copy of your project, but to make this example easier it is saved with the source.
 Change the **out=** option to any directory you like, that has a copy of your source.
-Then, you can change the app-built.js file name to just app.js so the HTML page will load the optimized version of the file.
+Then, you can change the main-built.js file name to just main.js so the HTML page will load the optimized version of the file.

-If you wanted to include require.js with the app.js source, you can use this command:
+If you wanted to include require.js with the main.js source, you can use this command:

-    ../../requirejs/build/build.sh name=app out=app-built.js baseUrl=. includeRequire=true
+    ../../requirejs/build/build.sh name=main out=main-built.js baseUrl=. includeRequire=true

-Once that is done, you can then rename the app-built.js file to require.js and your optimized project will only need to make one script request!
+Once that is done, you can then rename the main-built.js file to require.js and your optimized project will only need to make one script request!

 ## <a name="shallow">Shallow exclusions for fast development</a>